itsjfx/node-dota2-user/README.md

 [![npm version](https://img.shields.io/npm/v/dota2-user.svg)](https://npmjs.com/package/dota2-user)

 This module provides a very flexible interface for interacting with the Dota 2 Game Coordinator.
-It's designed to work with a node-steam-user SteamUser instance.
+It's designed to work with a `node-steam-user` SteamUser instance.

 This module is based off the codebases of [node-globaloffensive](https://github.com/doctormckay/node-globaloffensive), [node-tf2](https://github.com/doctormckay/node-tf2) and [node-steam-user](https://github.com/doctormckay/node-steam-user).
 The Dota 2 functionality is based off [node-dota2](https://github.com/Arcana/node-dota2/).

-*This module is not affiliated with those listed above.*
+*This module is not affiliated with any listed above.*

 **You will need node-steam-user v4.2.0 or later and Node.js v8 or later to use node-dota2-user.**

-# This project
+## This project

 My goal is to structure the codebase similar to `node-steam-user`'s component-based approach to ensure maintainability.
 Although I'm basing the GC communication off `node-globaloffensive`, there's changes here and there that I've adopted to make development easier (namely in how messages are sent to the GC, and the project structure).